-Although Juno makes coding on iPad a breeze, there are still some tricks you need to know — one of them is working with the file system and handling paths.
-For example, when your code is supposed to read file’s contents or write data to a file, how do you specify file’s location in iOS?
+Although Juno makes coding on the iPad a breeze, there are still some tricks you need to know — one of them is working with the file system and handling paths.
+For example, when your code needs to read a file’s contents or write data to a file, how do you specify the file’s location in iOS?

-By default, apps can only access their own virtual space in device’s file system, commonly referred to as app’s sandbox directory, or sandbox; you can find it in Files as a folder with the app’s name and icon in your on-device storage (technically, this is only the user-accessible part of the app’s sandbox, but let’s ignore this for now).
-This is the part of the device’s file system that the app “owns” and has full read and write access to; this is also where Juno puts its introductory notebook and creates
+By default, apps can only access their own virtual space in the device’s file system, commonly referred to as the app’s sandbox directory, or sandbox; you can find it in Files as a folder with the app’s name and icon in your on-device storage (technically, this is only the user-accessible part of the app’s sandbox, but let’s ignore this for now).
+This is the part of the device’s file system that the app “owns” and has full read and write access to; this is also where Juno creates the /site-packages

-However, iOS also lets third-party apps access files and directories in other locations (e.g. iCloud, or even other apps’ sandboxes), as long as you, as a user, explicitly grant access to them in the app.
-For example, when you open a Jupyter notebook with Juno, system automatically grants Juno access to this file, and any changes you make will be saved to the notebook’s original location — just like on desktop.
+However, iOS also allows third-party apps to access files and directories in other locations (e.g., iCloud, or even other apps’ sandboxes), as long as you, as a user, explicitly grant access to them in the app.
+For example, when you open a Python script or a Jupyter notebook with Juno, the system automatically grants Juno access to this file, and any changes you make will be saved to the document’s original location — just like on desktop.

 It’s all well and good if you are only interested in the document contents, but what if you also want to access the folder where the document is located?
-This is a very common scenario in Juno: when you run code in a notebook, you usually want to be able to access the notebook’s directory, too — for example, to read a .csv file, or save a plot image.
-But, unless your notebook is in Juno’s sandbox, system will not grant Juno access to the file’s directory automatically.
+This is a very common scenario in Juno: when you run code in a script or a notebook, you usually want to be able to access the file’s directory, too — for example, to read a .csv file, or save a plot image.
+But, unless the document you are working on is in Juno’s sandbox, the system will not grant Juno access to the file’s directory automatically.

-When Juno detects that it doesn’t have access to the directory of the notebook it is running, it will give you an option to select a working directory, suggesting location of the notebook file by default.
+When Juno detects that it doesn’t have access to the directory of the document you are working on, it will give you an option to select a working directory, suggesting the location of the Python script or notebook file by default.

-Tap Select Working Directory, and a system folder selection dialogue will appear, letting you explicitly grant Juno access to the notebook directory (or any other location).
-Juno will automatically set selected location as notebook’s CWD and associate it with the notebook, so that you won’t need to repeat these steps next time you open it.
+Tap Select Working Directory, and a system folder selection dialogue will appear, letting you explicitly grant Juno access to the document’s directory (or any other location).
+Juno will automatically set the selected location as the workspace’s CWD and associate it with the file you are working on, so that you won’t need to repeat these steps next time you open it.

-Please, mind that it may not work if your notebook is located in a cloud storage — for example, granting access to directories will work with iCloud, but not with Dropbox or OneDrive.
-This is because some cloud storage apps don’t fully integrate with Files on iOS, and file system functionality that will work in Juno goes only as far as their developers chose to integrate with the Apple’s APIs.
-Hopefully, those cloud storage services will finalise their Files integration eventually; but we are looking into workarounds, where we could potentially integrate with some of them bypassing Files app.
+Please mind that this may not work if your script or notebook is located in cloud storage — for example, granting access to directories will work with iCloud, but not with Dropbox or OneDrive.
+This is because some cloud storage apps don’t fully integrate with Files on iOS, and file system functionality that works in Juno goes only as far as their developers chose to integrate with Apple’s APIs.
+Hopefully, those cloud storage services will finalize their Files integration eventually; but we are looking into workarounds where we could potentially integrate with some of them, bypassing the Files app.

 /private/var/mobile/Containers/Data/Application/76FB0F63-CCC1-4754-8047-B79F5E45FA97/Documents/MNIST/data.csv